New iPad Air 2022 release date, prices and everything you need to know

 As a bit of background, the iPad Air 4 cost $599 / £579 / AU$899 for the entry-level, Wi-Fi only, 64GB of storage model, with prices going up for more storage and cellular connection.

-iPad Air pre-orders open on Friday, March 11, and the iPad Air 2022 release date is confirmed as March 18 - it's worth pointing out that the last-gen iPad Air was very hard to buy at launch.
+iPad Air pre-orders open on Friday, March 11, and the iPad Air 2022 release date is confirmed as March 18. it's worth pointing out that the last-gen iPad Air was very hard to buy at launch, so check out our hub with all the iPad Air 5 pre-order info including when and where to buy Apple's latest tablet.

 - Browse all the latest cheap iPad deals